 The board has a total intended membership of 13—being a mix of management, non-executive and independent members.
 The exact mix of the board may vary as TSA strives to ensure that the diverse nature of our mission and ministry are reflected in the board.

 Board committees provide focus for specialised areas of NZFTS ministry and administration.
 The committees are not decision-making bodies, but rather subsets of the TGB which is the ultimate territorial decision-making body.

-General Brian Peddle is the 21st General of The Salvation Army.
-He took office in August 2018.
+General Lyndon Buckingham is the 22nd General of The Salvation Army.
+He took office in August 2023.